Rhuck1/Covidnomics/README.md

 Please note that both the data and this data documentation is updated regularly and that the following information is subject to change.

+    Consumer Spending Data: Aggregated purchase data from consumer credit and debit cards, based on ZIP code of cardholder.

+    Employment Data: Aggregated active employee data payroll and timesheet data from multiple data providers.

+    Unemployment Data: Unimployment insurance claims for all states and nation from U.S. Department of Labor.

+    Time Outside Home Data: Estimations using cellphone location data from Google users.

+    COVID-19 Data: Confirmed COVID-19 case daily counts and rates per 100,000 people from COVID Tracking Project.

 I decided to conduct my analysis in realtion to the states of Arizona and Colorado and the National Level.
 The reasons for doing so is that I am a proud Arizonan and as such I am interested in the data that pertains to it, I believe that Colorado provides the closest 'apples to apples' comparison given a variety of factors, and I needed a '30,000ft. view' to contextualize my analysis of those states which the National level data provided.